modprods/grapho-user-guide/README.md

 The default Grapho Machine is currently a Linux Debian instance that hosts LXC Containers based on the [Academy Software Foundation's VFX Reference Platform](https://vfxplatform.com/).

+See the [Grapho Developers Guide](DevelopersGuide.md) for more information on preparing data and systems for Grapho.

 Return to [Table of Contents](#table-of-contents).

 # Online Services